9 of the Best Meal Replacement Bars for On the Go (2023)

 • Glucose syrup.
 It is a syrup made of 90% glucose from the hydrolysis of potato, wheat or corn.
 Because it is easily broken down in the digestive system, it goes directly to your bloodstream causing a spike in blood sugar.
 Excess sugar is linked with obesity and diabetes type 2.

 • Erythritol.
 This is a sugar alcohol with very low energy output (0.24kcal/g), when compared to normal carbs (4kcal/g).
 However, it still adds sweetness.
-While most studies have proven erythritol to be save for human consumption, excessive consumption of 50g in a meal could cause you stomachal pain.
+While most studies have proven erythritol to be safe for human consumption, excessive consumption of 50g in a meal could cause you stomachal pain.

 Are Bars as Healthy as Meal Replacement Powders?